Help to control your cholesterol levels

 Niacin (nicotinic acid)

 Niacin is a B vitamin that limits the production of blood fats in the liver.
-Take this only if your doctor has prescribed it.
+Take this only if your health care professional has prescribed it.
 It lowers triglycerides and has mild LDL-lowering action.

 Niacin side effects may include flushing, itching and upset stomach.
 Your liver functions may be closely monitored because niacin can cause toxicity.
 Nonprescription immediate-release forms of niacin usually have the most side effects, especially at higher doses.
-Niacin is used cautiously in diabetic patients because it can raise blood sugar levels.
+Niacin is used cautiously in people with diabetes because it can raise blood sugar levels.

 These are derived from fish oils that are chemically changed and purified.
-They’re used in tandem with dietary changes, to help people with high triglyceride levels (over 200 mg/dL).
+They’re used in tandem with dietary changes, to help people with high triglyceride levels.

-Use these supplements only under a doctor’s direction and care, because large doses may cause serious side effects.
-These can include increased bleeding, hemorrhagic stroke and reduced blood sugar control in diabetics.
+Use these supplements only under a health care professional's direction and care, because large doses may cause serious side effects.
+These can include increased bleeding, hemorrhagic stroke and reduced blood sugar control in people with diabetes.
 Negative interactions with other medications, herbal preparations and nutritional supplements are also possible.
 People with allergies to fish, shellfish or both may have a severe adverse reaction to using these supplements.
+Ask your health care professional if these are appropriate for you to take.